Mugna0990/RL-Car-Navigation-from-scratch/readme.md

 # RL Agent for Autonomous Car Navigation

-This project implements a Reinforcement Learning (RL) agent that learns to control and navigate a car to a goal on a 2D map. **Notably, all core Artificial Intelligence components, including the Deep Q-Network, neural network layers, and the Adam optimizer, are implemented entirely from scratch in C++, without reliance on external machine learning libraries.**
+This project implements a Reinforcement Learning (RL) agent that learns to control and navigat a car. **Notably, all core Artificial Intelligence components, including the Deep Q-Network, neural network layers, and the Adam optimizer, are implemented entirely from scratch in C++, without reliance on external machine learning libraries.**

 ## Project Overview

-The primary goal of this project is to train an autonomous car to navigate a predefined track from a start ('S') position to a goal ('G') position.
+The primary goal of this project is to train an autonomous car to navigate a predefined track from a start ('S') position to a goal ('G') position on a 2D map.
 The agent learns through trial and error, interacting with the environment and receiving rewards or penalties based on its actions.

 The agent perceives its environment using a `State` representation, which includes its position, direction, speed, and distances to walls and goal.
 It uses its Deep Q-Network (DQN) to approximate the optimal action-value function.
 Actions include accelerating, decelerating, and changing direction (Up, Down, Left, Right).